Pepperstone vs FXCM

 Pepperstone has an excellent education portal that is available for all.
 It covers both the technicals and fundamentals and posts from Kathy Lien, a well-known forex trader and commentator.
 She focuses mainly on the fundamentals which drive the forex market.

 Below is my affiliate link for Pepperstone.
 I will receive reimbursement for sales.
-Please consider using my link.
+Please consider using my link below.
 Thank You.